Travel & Accommodation

 - Services of a Great Rail Journeys Tour Escort and expert local guides

-Taste traditional Scottish fare and listen to a chorus of bagpipes and drums during a Scottish-themed evening.
+- Listen to a chorus of bagpipes and try some traditional fare during a Scottish-themed evening

 Map & Itinerary